ACRYLICS

 Our First Conversation

-When we met, Roy was a locally well known artist, who I thought might help me to find a gallery to exhibit my work.
+When we met, Roy was a locally well known artist, who I was hoping might help me to find a gallery to exhibit my work.
 I visited his townhouse which was full of his art.
 Luminous paintings, some very large, hung on every wall.
 They were airbrushed on the reverse side of Plexiglas and their smooth surfaces had the radiance of church windows.

 Witlin-Studios Copyright 2021